 Roasted Tomato Soup

-When cabin (or in my case, adobe) fever hits, I am not a pretty sight.
+When cabin fever hits, I am not a pretty sight.
 My hair has a static-inspired halo decidedly unholy.
-My chin breaks out (zits?
-At 53?).
+I do not remain calm.
 I pace and fidget.
-I am not the goddess you think I am, you see.

 Preheat the oven to 400 degrees F.